yoonghan/springcloud-gateway/README.md

 *NOTES:* To change path for health-check modify spring.cloud.loadbalancer.health-check.path.default (or remove it)

 ## Test proved
 1. Load-balancing via health-check, if "spring.cloud.loadbalancer.configurations: health-check" and are based on 5 seconds interval with program path /status as check.
-If reverting to round-robing, remove "spring.cloud.loadbalancer.configurations" in application.yml.
-No Zuul is used.
+If reverting to round-robing, remove "spring.cloud.loadbalancer.configurations" and "spring.cloud.loadbalancer.cache" in application.yml.
+No Zuul or Ribbon is used in this setting.
 2. Simple Cloud Discovery instead of using Eureka.
 3. Web Filtering and ordering in Gateway.
 4. Traffic-control based on IP headers to deny access.
 5. Websocket and load-balancing on websocket.
 6. Resource routing.
 7. File upload and controlling file limitation access.
+8. Enabling CORS.
+9. Disable Dynamic resource control by adding spring.cloud.config.enabled = false in bootstrap.yml

 ## Webclient
 Web client is using Webflux and are Docker Compose enabled.